Back to Course

 These names may not mean much to you now.
 My hope is that by the time you are finished, you will consider them new friends.

-5. Optional reading/watching sections and performances of longer works that are marked with “{+}”
+4. Numerous optional reading/watching sections and performances of longer works.
+These optional steps are marked with a “{+}”

-According to HSLDA, half-credit courses should log approximately 80 hours of work—5 hours per week.
-Here’s one weekly schedule for the course, following the basic structure above:
+According to HSLDA, a half-credit should include approximately 80 hours of work (or 5 hours per week for 16 weeks).
+Here’s a weekly schedule for the half-credit course, following the basic structure above:

 • Reading/Watching sections: 1.5 to 3 hours (they get progressively longer in later lessons)